drreid1/DReid/README.md

 ## Analyze
 I used Tableau to create data vizualizations.
 I uploaded my combined and cleaned dataset into Tableau Desktop.

 I wanted to compare how the casual riders and member riders differ throughout the year.
+During 2023, there was a total of 4,331,540 riders.
+Memeber riders: 2,799,909
+Casual riders: 1,531,631

 ![Riders by Month](https://github.com/drreid1/DReid/blob/565c550c4ec1235a253769e8952c956f2ba4ffc4/Sheet%201.png)